 - If you undock tool windows after you select the option to restart Visual Studio as a DPI-unaware process, the position of the tool windows might change.

-- If you use the default Visual Basic profile, Visual Studio cannot reopen your project when it restarts as a DPI-unaware process.
-However, you can open the project by selecting it under File > Recent Projects and Solutions.
+- The default Visual Basic profile won't reopen projects when Visual Studio restarts as a DPI-unaware process.
+Instead, access your project through File > Recent Projects and Solutions.

 It's important to restart Visual Studio to return it to its default as a DPI-aware process when you're finished working in the Windows Forms Designer.
 If you close and reopen Visual Studio when it's running in DPI-unaware mode, it becomes DPI-aware again.
 You can also select the Restart Visual Studio as a DPI-aware process option in the information bar.